 After a long absence, coyotes returned to the Presidio in 2002 and are now seen regularly in the park.
 They're also seen in Marin, Golden Gate Park, Lands’ End, Glen Park, and other open spaces throughout the greater Bay Area.

 In 2003-2004, the Presidio Trust began working with other Bay Area agencies to develop strategies to help us assess wildlife behavior and determine appropriate responses.
-Our management actions range from public education to hazing to, under very rare circumstances, lethal removal of a coyote evaluated and determined to be a threat to public safety.
+Our management actions range from public education, to hazing/intimidation to ensure the animal retains its fear of humans to – under very rare circumstances – lethal removal of a coyote evaluated and determined to be a threat to public safety.

 Within a claimed territory, only one pair of coyotes will breed.
 This bonded male and female are long-term residents of the territory and known as the alpha pair.
-The pair vigilantly patrols their territory in order to keep non-resident coyotes and other canines (e.g., dogs) out of their territory.
+The pair vigilantly patrols their territory in order to keep non-resident coyotes out of their territory.
 The alpha pair remain bonded together for life.

-Coyote pupping season usually runs from spring through fall.
-Typically, as part of the coyotes’ complex social structure, year-old pups are driven from the parents' territory, and the resident population, those that remain in the Presidio long term (e.g. the alpha pair), remains stable.
+Coyote pupping season usually runs from spring to fall.
+Typically, as part of the coyotes’ complex social structure, year-old pups are driven from the parents' territory, and the resident population – those that remain in the Presidio long term (e.g. the alpha pair) – remains stable.
 That said, it’s difficult to know precisely how many coyotes are in the Presidio at any given moment given that individual coyotes can move considerable distances in the course of a single day.

-With the assistance of urban wildlife managers and researchers across the country -- including the National Park Service, United States Geological Survey, U.C.
-Davis, and the United States Department of Agriculture -- the Presidio Trust has developed a monitoring program to improve the management of coyotes within the Presidio using modern technology.
+With the assistance of urban wildlife managers and researchers across the country – including the National Park Service, United States Geological Survey, U.C.
+Davis, and the United States Department of Agriculture – the Presidio Trust has developed a monitoring program using modern technology to improve the management of coyotes within the Presidio.
 Our monitoring program began in spring 2016 and involves humanely capturing, tagging, health screening, and attaching temporary GPS collars to resident coyotes in the Presidio.

 The goals of the program are to: